Key Points

 Debt forgiveness programs can erase your debt to a creditor or significantly lower it.
 Since these programs work to erase all or most of your financial burden, you must meet certain qualifications to receive this kind of relief.

-Less common than debt settlement or credit counseling, debt forgiveness programs often involve federal assistance such as student loan forgiveness programs offered through the Department of Education or a mortgage reduction from the Department of Housing and Urban Development.
-These programs often require you to meet specific terms even after your debt is forgiven such as committing to work in a certain field for several years to eliminate student loan payments.
+Less common than debt settlement or credit counseling, debt forgiveness programs often involve federal assistance, such as student loan forgiveness programs offered through the Department of Education or a mortgage reduction from the Department of Housing and Urban Development.
+These programs often require you to meet specific terms even after your debt is forgiven, like committing to work in a certain field for several years to eliminate student loan payments.

 At TurboDebt, we connect you with a debt management counselor to discuss the best options for loan or bill repayment.
 Our programs are designed to simplify your payment structure and get your finances back on track.